How to Fit a Road Bicycle Overview: Body Contact Points

 While nearly everyone initially focuses on the frame, our fit is based on everything but the frame.
 From our research, most riders cannot tell the difference if a seat tube, fork or seat stay is ½ degree steeper or shallower or if a bike is shorter or longer by two or three millimeters.
 If the fit has been dialed in most riders soon forget (or no longer care about) the size of the frame.

 While the bike fitter observes you during your fit, how it feels to you is important as well.
 Only you know how you feel.
-A fit may look good but if it does not feel right the bike fitter needs to know.
-If you are not sure how to explain what exactly you are feeling, give the fitter that feedback as it’s still worthwhile information.
-During our BikeFit Pro education we emphasize that it is the fitter’s job to help you articulate what you are feeling.
-Sometimes something as simple as a drawing showing the problem area will help you describe how you feel.
-A competent fitter is not afraid to answer questions and will explain what they are looking at and why they are recommending an adjustment.
+A fit may look good but if it does not feel right, the bike fitter needs to know.
+If you are not sure how to explain what exactly you are feeling, give the

-If you search the Internet for bike fitting you’ll find there are many bike fitters (depending on where you).
-We recommend searching for the fitter’s names, make a few phone calls and interview the prospective fitting experts.
-Many people claim they can do a bike fit and many claim to be experts.
-Nothing replaces education and experience.
-While technology tools can map your image on a computer screen and can assist the fitter, software/hardware alone is no replacement for experience.
-Learn about the fitter and their experience; not just that they have cool tools and gadgets.
+If you search the Internet for bike fitting, you’ll find there are many bike fitters (depending on where you live or search).
+We recommend searching for the fitters’ names, make a few phone calls, and interview the prospective fitting experts.
+Many people claim they can perform an excellent bike fit and many

-Keep in mind if you are getting a bike fit on your own bike, and you are not looking for a new bike, it is OK to make sure the bike fit is done on your bike.
+If you are getting a bike fit on your own bike and you are not looking for a new bike, it is okay to make sure the bike fit is done on your bike.
 It is not mandatory you start your fit on another bike or sizing type bike to then transfer everything back to your bike.
 Many of you will no doubt run into this scenario and the person selling you may sound good and even apply pressure.
 I have experienced this first hand and it can be frustrating.
 Your bike is your bike.
 If you are getting a bike fit on your bike, use your bike.